faisaldialpad/hellouniverse/README.markdown

 1. Write a function which will return the permutations of integers (with all duplicates).
 E.g., `[2 2]-->[[2 2],[2 2]]`. `Permutation.java`
 2. Write a function which will return the permutations of integers without any duplicates.
 E.g., `[1 2 2]-->[[1 2 2],[2 2 1],[2 1 2]]`. `Permutation.java`
 3. Given an array, find the Max Length Contiguous Sequential Integers. e.g., `[3 1 2 5]-->[1 2]`. `MaxLengthContiguousSequentialIntegers.java`
+4. Given an array, sort it using quick sort.
+Also, implement a in-place quick sort. `QuickSort.java`

 ### LinkedLists